These low cost home design ideas will help turn your house into a home! 10 easy ideas perfect for beginners and pros alike.

 Where to print:

-Maybe a new couch isn’t in your budget, or, maybe you don’t want to update the furniture until your kids are older.
+Maybe a cloud couch isn’t in your budget, or, maybe you don’t want to update the furniture until your kids are older.
 Either way, slipcovers are the answer!

 Slipcovers have changed a lot over the years and what once were basically sacks for your sofa, now make it look like you got a new one!